-This guidance identifies four levels to ensure all children receive the support and intervention they need in order to achieve a positive life experience.
+This guidance identifies four levels of need to ensure all children receive the support and intervention they need to achieve a positive life experience.
 Of central importance in understanding where a child's needs might lie on this continuum, is the cooperation and engagement of parents and carers and we aim to develop good, professional relationships to ensure that we have a shared understanding of each child's needs.
-See Shropshire Threshold Document for further information.

-It should be noted that if parents or carers demonstrate a lack of co-operation or appreciation about the concerns we identify this may, in itself, raise the level of the need and required level of action.
+It should be noted that if parents demonstrate a lack of co-operation or appreciation about the concerns we identify, this may raise the level of the need and required level of action.